LukePappa/Ourism/text.md

-Fulfillment derived simply from existing is called Ennea.
+Fulfillment derived from the act of existing itself is called Ennea.
 One who cultivates Ennea is an Ourite.